 Now that you have your Restricted Licence, you can start preparing for the final stage of the process – getting your Full Licence.
 The key to this is to practise, practise, practise!
 Get the ball rolling by checking out our tips to get ready for your test.

-The first thing to remember when practicing driving for your Full Licence is that you are still learning.
+The first thing to remember when practising driving for your Full Licence is that you are still learning.
 This is particularly important to keep in mind when you are driving in high risk conditions, such as in fast-moving city traffic and on uneven terrain.
 We recommend continuing to drive with your coach until you feel at ease driving unaccompanied.

 As well as driving with your coach, it’s also a good idea to continue getting professional driving lessons.
 A defensive driving course is a great way to find out your driving strengths and weaknesses and brush up on your skills.
-Your Driver Testing Officer may have mentioned some areas where you needed a bit more practice, so it’s a good idea to get your instructor to help you with these so you won’t be pulled up on them in your Full Licence test.
+Your Driver Testing Officer may have mentioned some areas where you needed a bit more practise, so it’s a good idea to get your instructor to help you with these so you won’t be pulled up on them in your Full Licence test.

 You can complete the booking process: